fiddien/fiddien.github.io/contents/_posts/2021-11-01-stepping-back.md

   alt      :
 ---

-Never ever I have in my life I tried to polish my CV just to get people’s attention, up until just yesterday.
+Never ever I have in my life I tried to polish my CV just to get people’s attention, up until yesterday.
 That’s the world of post graduation.

 A personal madness in 2021.